1967 Men's World Team Squash Championships

 The 1967 Men's World Team Squash Championships was the inaugural edition of the tournament.
-It was held in Sydney, Australia, from August 9 to 15, 1967.
+It was held in Sydney, Australia, from 9 to 15 August 1967.

 Australia won the inaugural championships.
 The defeated Great Britain in the round robin, which effectively sealed the gold medal.
-Grreat Britain took silver from New Zealand by virtue of having a better winning games percentage.
+Great Britain took silver from New Zealand by virtue of having a better winning games percentage.